PsyTeachR/stat-models-v1/docs/03-multiple-regression.md

 * `ferret_v_cat` to encode the contrast between ferret and cat.
 :::

 Nominal variables are typically represented in a data frame as type `character` or `factor`.

+The difference between a character and a factor variable is that factors contain information about the levels and their order, while character vectors lack this information.

 When you specify a model using the R formula syntax, R will check the data types of the predictors on the right hand side of the formula.
 For example, if your model regresses `income` on `pet_type` (e.g., `income ~ pet_type`), R checks the data type of `pet_type`.

-If `pet_type` is of type `character`, it will implicitly create a numeric predictor (or a set of predictors) to represent that variable in the model.
+For any variable of type character or factor, R will implicitly create a numeric predictor (or a set of predictors) to represent that variable in the model.
 There are different schemes available for creating numeric representations of nominal variables.
 The default in R is to use **dummy (or 'treatment')** coding (see below).

-Unfortunately, these defaults are not suitable for many types of study designs in psychology, so I am going to recommend that you learn how to code your own predictor variables "by hand," and that you make a habit of doing so.
+Unfortunately, this default is unsuitable for many types of study designs in psychology, so I am going to recommend that you learn how to code your own predictor variables "by hand," and that you make a habit of doing so.

 :::{.dangerous}

-**Don't code levels of a categorical variable with numbers!**
+**Don't represent levels of a categorical variable with numbers!**

 In the above example, we had a variable `pet_type` with levels `cat`, `dog`, and `ferret`.
 Sometimes people represent the levels of a nominal variable with numbers, like so: